Prehistory of Transylvania: Mesolithic

 Specialist opinions fix the beginning of the Mesolithic era at the end of the Preboreal, its development throughout the Boreal, and its end as late as the beginnings of the Atlantic.
 Chronologically then, it can be set between 9,500-9,000 and 7,500 BP.
 Two cultures are documented on the territory of Romania in this time period: the Tardenoisian and the Schela Cladova types.

-The Tardenoisian spread in several of the country's regions (Moldavia, Muntenia, Dobruja), including the mountainous area of Transylvania in the southeast (Cremenea-Sita Buzăului, Costanta-Lădăuţi) and northwest (Ciumeşti-Păşune).
-In the settlement of Ciumeşti (Satu Mare County), besides the typically Central and East European Tardenoisian microlitice tools made of flint and obsidian, some artefacts were found in the form of circular segments and two triangular ones, in addition to trapezes.
+The Tardenoisian spread in several of the country's regions (Moldavia, Muntenia, Dobruja), including the mountainous area of Transylvania in the southeast (Cremenea-Sita Buzăului, Costanța-Lădăuți) and northwest (Ciumești-Pășune).
+In the settlement of Ciumești, Satu Mare County, besides the typically Central and East European Tardenoisian microlitice tools made of flint and obsidian, some artefacts were found in the form of circular segments and two triangular ones, in addition to trapezes.
 The fauna remnants indicate the presence of wild boar and deer.

-Some specialists do not exclude the possibility of identifying the Late Tardenoisian communities of the north-western Pontic or central European types (of which the settlement at Ciumeşti is one) as being in the process of neolithization, albeit incomplete, that is, displaying an incipient productive economy, whose foundations were laid by animal domestication and plant cultures.
+Some specialists do not exclude the possibility of identifying the Late Tardenoisian communities of the north-western Pontic or central European types (of which the settlement at Ciumești is one) as being in the process of neolithization, albeit incomplete, that is, displaying an incipient productive economy, whose foundations were laid by animal domestication and plant cultures.

 The Schela Cladovei culture is known through the nine open air settlements in the proximity of the Danube.
 The lithic utensils come in numerous atypical forms and are fashioned of quartzite and siliceous sandstone while an additional small number are made of flint.
 The horn tools (agriculture artefacts with one or two handle attachment holes) apparently indicate the debut of plant cultivation.
 Some of the larger river rocks flattened by water or some of the thicker slabs might have served for grinding.
 The examination of the fauna indicates an economy based mainly on hunting.
 The targeted game were deer, roebucks, European bisons, wild boars, hares, wild donkeys, foxes, etc. Furthermore, it would seem that the representatives of this culture domesticated the dog.

 Anthropological data are quite consistent.
 The physical type was evaluated as Oriental Cro-Magnon.
 The skeletons of the deceased were laid in rectangular holes, some dug in the floor of the dwelling itself.
 Part of them was laid in a crouching position, part was laid on their back, together with some of their personal belongings.
 Child mortality was high, while the average life expectancy for adults was 36.2 years.
 The discovery of some skeletons with arrowhead marks speaks of violent death.
-Research so far has proved that this culture does not have its roots in the Mediterranean type Tardigravettian, but rather originated by some new migration into the Porţile de Fier region.
-In addition, it would seem that on the arrival of the first bearers of the Neolithic civilisation (Precriş culture), the Schela Cladovei culture had already come to an end.
+Research so far has proved that this culture does not have its roots in the Mediterranean type Tardigravettian, but rather originated by some new migration into the Iron Gates region.
+In addition, it would seem that on the arrival of the first bearers of the Neolithic civilisation (Precriș culture), the Schela Cladovei culture had already come to an end.